 All students are expected to attend and participate during the scheduled class sessions, Tuesdays and Thursdays, 12:40 - 2:30pm.
-In addition, I will open discussion boards within Carmen.
+In addition, I will open discussion boards within the Carmen Canvas Pilot.
 In all this communication, I expect you to be respectful and part of creating a supportive learning community.